 We may require additional capital to finance our operations, which may not be available to us on acceptable terms, or at all.
-As a result, we may not complete the development and commercialization of our product candidates or develop new product candidates.
+As a result, we may not complete the development and commercialization of our current product candidates or develop new product candidates.

 As a research and development company, our operations have consumed substantial amounts of cash since inception.
-We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly to the extent that product candidates whose costs are not borne by our collaborator, such as NGM282, NGM386 and NGM395, advance in clinical development.
-We believe that the net proceeds from this offering and the concurrent private placement to Merck, together with our existing cash, cash equivalents and short-term marketable securities and funding we expect to receive under our existing collaboration agreement, will fund our projected operating requirements for at least the next twelve months.
+We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly to the extent that product candidates whose costs are not borne by our collaborator, such as our wholly-owned programs, aldafermin and NGM395, advance in clinical development.
+We believe that our existing cash, cash equivalents and short-term marketable securities and funding we expect to receive under our existing Collaboration Agreement, will fund our projected operating requirements for at least the next twelve months.
 Our forecast of the period of time through which our financial resources will adequately support our operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this "Risk Factors" section.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-Our future funding requirements, both short and long-term, will depend on many factors, including:
+Our future funding requirements, both short- and long-term, will depend on many factors, including:

-- the initiation, progress, timing, costs and results of preclinical and clinical studies for our product candidates and future product candidates we may develop; - whether Merck exercises its option to license product candidates upon our completion of a proof-of-concept study in humans; - whether Merck terminates the research collaboration (under pre-specified circumstances in the collaboration agreement) or terminates a program that is licensed; - whether Merck exercises its remaining option to extend the research phase of its collaboration with us, which would trigger an extension payment to us; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more studies than those that we currently expect or change their requirements on studies that had previously been agreed to; - the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing of any patents or other intellectual property rights; - · the effect of competing technological and market developments; - market acceptance of any approved product candidates, including product pricing and product reimbursement by third-party payors; - the cost of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for commercial-scale manufacturing; - the cost of establishing sales, marketing and distribution capabilities for our product candidates for which we may receive regulatory approval and that we determine to commercialize ourselves or in collaboration with our partners; and - the extent to which any of the foregoing costs are the responsibility of Merck.
+- the initiation, progress, timing, costs and results of preclinical tests and clinical trials for our current product candidates and any future product candidates we may develop; - whether Merck exercises its option to license product candidates upon our completion of proof-of-concept studies for each such candidate in humans; - whether Merck terminates the research collaboration under pre-specified circumstances set forth in the Collaboration Agreement or terminates a program that is licensed (such as Merck's termination of its license for NGM395 and NGM386); - whether Merck exercises its remaining option to extend the research phase of its collaboration with us, which would trigger an extension payment to us; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the FDA and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform more studies than those that we currently expect or to change their requirements on studies that had previously been agreed to: - the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - the effect of products that may compete with our product candidates and market developments; - market acceptance of any approved product candidates, including product pricing and product reimbursement by third-party payors; - the cost of acquiring, licensing or investing in additional businesses, products, product candidates and technologies; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for commercial-scale manufacturing; - the cost of establishing sales, marketing and distribution capabilities for our product candidates for which we may receive regulatory approval and that we determine to commercialize ourselves or in collaboration with partners; and - the extent to which any of the foregoing costs are the responsibility of Merck.

-Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our technologies.
+Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our product candidates or intellectual property.